LeiaLL/JSWeatherApp/README.md

 ## Technologies

-This project was built with HTML, CSS and JavaScript and uses Bootstrap [https://getbootstrap.com]( https://getbootstrap.com).
+This project was built with HTML, CSS and JavaScript and uses Bootstrap.
+To learn more above Bootstrap: [https://getbootstrap.com]( https://getbootstrap.com).